kannans89/graphql-learning/ng6/AngularComponent.md

 1. Template :is created using HTML.
 It acts an interface to accept user input.
 2. Class :is created with Typescript.This defines the functionality of a component.
 It exposes methods and properties of a component.
 3. Metadata:It binds a template with a class.
-It is created using decorator function..We will use *@Component()* decorator
+It is created using decorator function.We will use *@Component()* decorator

 ## Syntax to create a component

-- Create a **class** in typescript and add properties .Following shows a class `TutsTeacherHelloComponent.ts`  and a property `messsage`.The class should be exported so that it becomes public and can be accessed by other classes in the application.
+- Create a **class** in typescript and add properties .Following shows a class `TutsTeacherHelloComponent.ts`  and a property `message`.The class should be exported so that it becomes public and can be accessed by other classes in the application.

 ```javascript
 export class TutsTeacherHelloComponent {